Youth Allowance (YA) student or Australian Apprentice becomes incapacitated or impacted by unforeseen or extreme circumstances 102-07020130

 8 |

-Not entitled as a YA student or apprentice + Read more ...
-The customer should test eligibility for a more appropriate payment as they can no longer be considered a student or apprentice for YA purposes.
+Not eligible for YA as a student or apprentice + Read more ...
+The customer is no longer considered a student or apprentice for YA purposes.
 For:

 Note: if the customer is unable to work or be retrained for work for 2 years or more, they may be eligible for Disability Support Pension (DSP).
 See Eligibility for Disability Support Pension (DSP).
 Procedure ends here. |